 Disodium guanylate and MSG are both used to add a meaty or savory flavor to foods.
 Disodium guanylate is produced by fermentation, usually of tapioca starch, although it can come from other vegetable sources as well.
 It can be classified under "natural flavors" on a food label, so it isn't always easy to determine if a food contains this additive.

 MSG can also give foods a salty flavor without adding as much sodium as would otherwise be necessary.
 It can be extracted from protein-rich foods, including seaweed, but is usually made through fermentation, like disodium guanylate.
 It can be made from molasses, starch or sugars.
-MSG that isn't naturally occurring must be listed as monosodium glutamate on foods labels, but that's not the case when it occurs naturally in ingredients like soy protein isolate or hydrolyzed yeast.
+MSG that isn't naturally occurring must be listed as monosodium glutamate on food labels, but that's not the case when it occurs naturally in ingredients like soy protein isolate or hydrolyzed yeast.

 Potential Side Effects